 * Djokovic sees off early challenge by Dimitrov

-* Tsonga withstands fast start by Fish (Updates with Djokovic win, adds quotes)
+* Tsonga withstands fast start by Fish (Updates with Murray win)

-The top seed came from 2-5 down to win the opening set 7-4 on the tiebreak, then broke his opponent's serve in the second and sixth games of the second set to seal victory in just over an hour.
+Djokovic came from 2-5 down to win his opening set 7-4 on the tiebreak, then broke his opponent's serve in the second and sixth games of the second set to seal victory in just over an hour.

-Dimitrov, at 21 the youngest player left in the draw, made four double faults when serving for the first set at 5-3 and his challenge then quickly folded.
+Dimitrov, who at 21 was the youngest player left in the draw, made four double faults when serving for the first set at 5-3 and his challenge then quickly folded.

-Djokovic extended his winning streak to 20 matches since his last defeat, in October to big-serving American Sam Querrey in the second round of the ATP Masters 1000 event in Paris.
+Serb Djokovic extended his winning streak to 20 matches, his last defeat coming in October to big-serving American Sam Querrey in the second round of the ATP Masters 1000 event in Paris.

-Intriguingly the pair will meet again in the last 16 at Indian Wells, Querrey having scraped past Australian Marinko Matosevic 7-6 6-7 7-5 earlier on Tuesday.
+Intriguingly the pair will meet again in the last 16 at Indian Wells, Querrey having scraped past Australian Marinko Matosevic 7-6 6-7 7-5 earlier in the day.